some-natalie/some-natalie/_posts/2023-02-10-kubernoodles-pt-1.md

 [Kubernoodles](https://github.com/some-natalie/kubernoodles) is a reference architecture for a lot of "how to devops" things, mostly for [actions-runner-controller](https://github.com/actions/actions-runner-controller) within a larger business.
 With all the new work GitHub has put into the project, the opinionated guidance is no longer valid or got totally deprecated by shiny new features.
 Add in my newfound desire to explore observability in Kubernetes, I decided to rip it out and start new.

-:information_source: This was updated in May 2023 with the updated versions of Kubernetes, actions-runner-controller, Cilium, etc. that I am currently demonstrating.{: .notice--info}
+:information_source: This was updated in May 2023 with the updated versions of Kubernetes, actions-runner-controller, Cilium, etc. that I am currently demonstrating.
+{: .notice--info}

 ## Heads up and pre-requisites